micahwoods/atcweb3/content/post/a-soil-ph-chart-that-i-like/index.md

 projects: []
 ---

-Doug Soldat joined me on the ATC Doublecut to discuss potassium and snow mold.
-I brought up soil pH charts, and we discussed the common one that I don't like, and don't use, starting at about the [46:20 time in this video](https://youtu.be/ilPhk30NQlQ?t=2780).
+You've see the photos from Doug Soldat with the striking effect of potassium on snow mold, haven't you?
+He joined me on the ATC Doublecut to talk about that.
+At the end of the show, I brought up soil pH charts, and we discussed the common one that I don't like, and don't use, starting at about the [46:20 time in this video](https://youtu.be/ilPhk30NQlQ?t=2780).
 You can also listen to this episode [as a podcast, here](https://atc-doublecut.transistor.fm/episodes/spots-of-excitement-snow-mold-spots-in-an-otherwise-boring-potassium-experiment-with-doug-soldat).

 We were talking specifically about the article [Soil pH - nutrient relationships: the diagram](https://doi.org/10.1007/s11104-022-05861-z) by Hartemink and Barrow.
 That article reviews "the diagram," that chart that you've certainly seen some version of.
 It's the one showing essential mineral nutrients as bars across a gradient of pH, with the thickness of the bar at any pH meant to indicate the availability of that element at that soil pH.
 I don't like that diagram because I think there are so many exceptions to it that it is misleading.
 Hartemink and Barrow wrote this: